SQream/sqream_docs/feature_guides/delete_guide.rst

 Overview
 ========================================
 Deleting data typically refers to deleting rows, but can refer to deleting other table content as well.
 The general workflow for deleting data is to delete data followed by triggering a cleanup operation.
-The cleanup operation reclaims the space occupied by the deleted rows, eliminating the small overhead for running queries on occupied space, discussed further below.
+The cleanup operation reclaims the space occupied by the deleted rows, discussed further below.

 The **DELETE** statement deletes rows defined by a predicate you specify, and prevents them from appearing in subsequent queries.